 - March TBA DURP Open House Weekend

-Once the entering class is filled (approximately 22-25 entering students), no additional applicants are considered for admissions for a given academic year.
+Once the entering class is filled, no additional applicants are considered for admissions for a given academic year.
 Also, financial award offers are made early in the process.
 Applicants are therefore encouraged to apply by December 15, the date at which the admissions committee begins reviewing applications.

 Additional questions and inquiries should be directed to: